gaoyuan1223m/Impressive-Projects-on-Github/README.md

     <table><tr><td bgcolor=gray>
     Expressive HTTP middleware framework for node.js to make web applications and APIs more enjoyable to write.
 Koa's middleware stack flows in a stack-like manner, allowing you to perform actions downstream then filter and manipulate the response upstream.<br></br>

     Only methods that are common to nearly all HTTP servers are integrated directly into Koa's small ~570 SLOC codebase.
-This includes things like content negotiation, normalization of node inconsistencies, redirection, and a few others.<br></br>
+This includes things like content negotiation, normalization of node inconsistencies, redirection, and a few others.

     Koa is not bundled with any middleware.
     </td></tr></table>